 Tanya Golash-Boza is the author of five books: 1) Deported: Policing Immigrants, Disposable Labor, and Global Capitalism (2015), which explains the connection between mass deportation and global capitalism; 2) Due Process Denied (2012), which describes how and why non-citizens in the United States have been detained and deported for minor crimes, without regard for constitutional limits on disproportionate punishment; 3) Immigration Nation(2012), which provides a critical analysis of the impact that U.S. immigration policy has on human rights; 4) Yo Soy Negro: Blackness in Peru (2011), the first book in English to address what it means to be black in Peru; and 5) Race and Racisms: A Critical Approach (2015).
 She has also published many articles in peer-reviewed journals on deportations, racial identity, U.S. Latinos/as and Latin America, in addition to essays and chapters in edited volumes and online venues such as Al Jazeera, The Nation, and Counterpunch.
 Her innovative scholarship was awarded the Distinguished Early Career Award from the Racial and Ethnic Minorities Studies Section of the American Sociological Association in 2010.
 In 2013, she was awarded the UC Merced Academic Senate Award for Distinguished Scholarly Public Service.
 Her full CV is here.

 Tanya Golash-Boza’s most recent work is on the consequences of mass deportation.
 With funding from a Fulbright-Hays Faculty Research Abroad Award, she completed over 150 interviews with deportees in Brazil, Guatemala, Jamaica and the Dominican Republic in 2009 and 2010.
-This research forms the basis of her most recent book, Deported, which will be released in November 2015 from New York University Press.
+This research forms the basis of her most recent book, Deported, which was released in November 2015 from New York University Press.

 Tanya Golash-Boza graduated with a B.A. in Philosophy from the University of Maryland, a Certificate of Anthropology from L’Ecole d’Anthropologie in Paris, and an M.A. and Ph.D. from the University of North Carolina at Chapel Hill.